jasperdoan/newtons-cipher/README.md

 ## Description

-On October 24th 1676, Newton wrote a letter in latin explaining fluxion, but the letter was actually concealed in code because he was suspicious of Leibniz.
-The program will take in a string, transverses and encipher it with Newton's cipher.
+On October 24th 1676, Newton wrote a letter to Leibniz in Latin explaining fluxion, but the letter was actually concealed in code because he was suspicious of Leibniz.
+The program will prompt and take in a string, transverses and encipher it with Newton's cipher.
 For example: `I am Batman` will translate to `3abimmn`.

 ### How does the cipher work?